ADMINISTRATIVE UNITS OF MONGOLIA

 Mongolia has a diverse topography with the Gobi Desert to the south, and cold and mountainous areas to the north and west.
 The majority of Mongolia’s territory consists of steppes.
 Ulaanbaatar has the lowest average temperature of any national capital in the world.
 It has an extreme continental climate with long, cold winters and short summers, during which most of its annual rainfall occurs.

 All of the 21 provinces are linked to the capital city of Ulaanbaatar by paved road.
-Mongolia has a total of 1,949.4kms of railroad.
 The Ulaanbaatar Railway is the main network that connects Selenge, Darkhan-Uul, Orkhon, Ulaanbaatar, Govisumber, Khentii, and Dornogovi.
 Domestic flights are available to Khuvsgul, Uvs, Khovd, Zavkhan, Govi-Altai, Bayan-Ulgii, Dornod, and Umnugovi provinces.

 The capital city of Ulaanbaatar is central location for banking and financial institutions manufacturers, and service providers, while the 21 provinces mainly manage agriculture, animal husbandry, farming, and mining operations, depending on the geographical features.
-For instance, the Khangai region has the best climate conditions compared to the other areas, and therefore has a higher animal husbandry and farming outputs, while Mongolia’s biggest coal and copper mines are located mostly in the southern desert region.
+For instance, the Khangai region enjoys the most favorable climate conditions, resulting in higher outputs in animal husbandry and farming.
+In contrast, Mongolia’s largest coal and copper mines are predominantly located in the southern desert region.

 Demographics and geographical features